nrxero/SimpleHeaderFormatter/README.md

 'user-agent': 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/93.0.4577.82 Safari/537.36'}
 ```

-Then define this as headers, and you can use it with requests.
+TYou can copy and paste this output and use it as your headers for requests.

 ```python